OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 You can pass in either the concept R data.frame() object OR the filepath to a CONCEPT.csv file.
 The function will work with both approaches.

-You will also need to identify the database schema from which to pull the results.
-This code will analyze the analysis_ids 904 = drugEra or drug ingredient per decile per calendar year 604 = procedures per decile per calendar year
-404 = conditions per decile per calendar year
-704 = drugExposure or drug product per decile per calendar year

 In addition, it is required  to specify a date range for which you expect most of your data to be complete.
 For example a database may begin collecting information from 1985, but the data for 2017 is only for half (or part) of the year.
 In this instance, you'd want to select a date range from 1985-2016, so that the incomplete annual data in 2017 does not bias trends.

 Specify the path to an folder where you want all the result to go.
 Put a '/' at the end of this filepath.
+Note: The code will work better if the folder already exists.

 Putting it all together, your code should look  like this: